-Above is a picture of my friends and I at a bar in Little Rock, Arkansas, the weekend after the election.
+My friends and I were at a bar in Little Rock, Arkansas, the weekend after the election.
 Originally, we had come to Little Rock to visit our friend who attends medical school in the city.
 We didn’t expect our reunion weekend to follow the most devastating election of our lifetime.

 Our first night together in Little Rock, we decided to visit this bar.
 Not counting the kitchen staff, we were perhaps the only Latinxs there.
 A few beers in, we heard the news that Mexico had beat the United States in a World Cup qualifying match, so I asked the musician playing piano at the front of the bar if he could play a song in Spanish.
 He agreed to play “La Bamba” and “Guantanamera.”